Digital Humanities (Minor)

 How does our new digital world tackle the big questions?
 Digital humanities applies technology to broaden our understanding of the changing world.
 With this minor, you will learn about the history, ethics and challenges of digital culture and be exposed to new technologies while you work on digital projects.

 Students can participate in larger-scale digital projects as they experience a multitude of perspectives including history, English, archaeology, communication studies and computer science.

 In studying the digital humanities, you’ll become a proficient user of a wide-range of technologies, including:

 - Data visualization

 Eighteen credits of coursework are required to complete a minor.
 Students must achieve a cumulative GPA of 2.00 in courses toward the minor.

 - CSC 221: Introduction to Programming

-- HIS 497: Directed Independent Research (NB: will be replaced by HIS 491: Research in Digital Humanities)
+- HIS 497: Directed Independent Research (This will be replaced by HIS 491: Research in Digital Humanities in the future.)

 Public History Internship

-The Public History Internship collaborates with historical, cultural, and community organizations in the Omaha Metro area to create opportunities for juniors and seniors in the program to earn history credit while gaining experience in career fields related to American Studies.
-Recent placements include:
+- The Public History Internship collaborates with historical, cultural and community organizations in the Omaha Metro area to create opportunities for juniors and seniors in the program to earn history credit while gaining experience in career fields related to American Studies.

 - Creighton University Archives